Online Medical Assistant Programs in Illinois: Top Schools

 - Career Readiness: Explore best practices for securing a medical assisting position and prepare to sit for the Certified Clinical Medical Assistant (CCMA) exam through the NHA.

-The seven-month Medical Assistant Certificate through National Louis University’s “Accelerate U” platform enables students to earn their medical assistant certificate in a flexible, accelerated manner.
-This program is ideal for working professionals or those with other time-intensive commitments since courses can typically be completed within 20 hours each week.
+The accelerated Medical Assistant Certificate Pathway program offered through National Louis University’s “Accelerate U” platform enables students to earn their medical assistant certificate in just seven months.
+This program is delivered in a hybrid format consisting of:

-The program emphasizes the importance of a supportive, 1:1 learning environment by matching each student with a coach to help guide them through their academic journey.
-If graduates choose to pursue a bachelor’s degree, they can transfer credits from the certificate program, making it easier to earn their degree quickly.
-The program works with several healthcare partners to give graduates primary consideration in employment following graduation.
+The program emphasizes the importance of a supportive, 1:1 learning environment by matching each student with a success coach to help guide them throughout their academic journey.

 Duration: 7 months